mzeidenberg/spring24_2433_website/content/home/syllabus.md

 ## Personal Computers and Software

 It is highly encouraged that you bring a laptop to class.

-I recommend installing [Anaconda](https://www.anaconda.com/) on your machine.
-We will be mainly using Google Colab notebooks in class which I will share with you.
-You can make your own copies of these notebooks and run and edit those copies online.
-However, you may want to run some notebooks locally on your machine.
-Anaconda installs JupyterLab on your machine which is what I recommend using for this.
-It also installs lot of other useful software.

 ## Disability Disclosure Statement
 Academic accommodations are available for students with disabilities.
 Please contact the Moses Center for Students with Disabilities (212-998-4980 or mosescsd@nyu.edu) for further information.
 Students who are requesting academic accommodations are advised to reach out to the Moses Center as early as possible in the semester for assistance, although it can be done at any time during the semester.